-Chicago’s legacy lead service lines affect nearly 400,000 primarily single-family and two-flat residents.
-While Chicago’s drinking water is in full compliance with all federal, state, and industry standards, the City is committed to begin lead service line removal in and responsible, sustainable and equitable manner.
+Chicago’s legacy lead service lines are found in nearly 400,000 primarily single-family and two-flat residences.
+While Chicago’s drinking water is in full compliance with all federal, state, and industry standards, the City is committed to begin lead service line removal in a responsible, sustainable and equitable manner.

 Lead-Safe Chicago is a project of the City of Chicago.